New drug takes on KRAS: early trial launches for Hard-to-Treat cancers

 Summary

-This study tests a new experimental drug, BI 1701963, that blocks a protein called KRAS which makes some cancers grow faster.
-The drug is given alone or with an approved cancer medicine, trametinib, to adults with advanced solid tumors that have a KRAS mutation and have not responded to prior chemotherapy.
-The main goals are to find the highest safe dose and to see if the combination can shrink tumors.
+This early-stage study tests a new drug called BI 1701963, which blocks a cancer-driving protein called KRAS.
+It is given alone or with an approved drug, trametinib, to adults with advanced solid tumors that have a KRAS mutation and have not responded to prior chemotherapy.
+The main goals are to find a safe dose and see if the combination can shrink tumors.

 Disclaimer